-Information about mentors, including the role of a mentor, is in Appendix 1 of the new ESM guidelines, published on the Board's website.
+Information about mentors, including the role of a mentor, is in Appendix 1 of the Guidelines: Endorsement for scheduled medicines, published on the Endorsement for scheduled medicines page.

 What are my responsibilities as a mentor?

 To be a mentor you must be experienced and knowledgeable about the use of scheduled medicines for the treatment of podiatric conditions, with a minimum of two years of clinical experience in the use and prescribing of scheduled medicines.